-Goal 5: Freeport residents and businesses prioritize using resources efficiently Strategy 5.1: Minimize waste and foster a resource sharing economy 5.1.1 Phase out single use materials in commercial spaces by expanding single use item bans and promoting reuse systems.
-5.1.2 Launch a recognition and outreach program to support businesses to reduce waste 5.1.3 Assess opportunities to reduce waste from town operations and facilities by tracking waste and developing a zero waste plan and sustainable purchasing policy 5.1.4 Develop an ordinance for all multi-family residences, commercial establishments, and schools that phases in mandatory recycling and composting 5.1.5 Adopt a construction and demolition waste ordinance 5.1.6 Develop a library of things that serves as a space to foster opportunities for residents to reuse, repair, and create items and materials 5.1.7 Develop a network of recycling bins throughout downtown with wayfinding and unique brand.
+Strategy Strategy 5.1: Minimize waste and foster a resource sharing economy 5.1.1 Phase out single use materials in commercial spaces by expanding single use item bans and promoting reuse systems.
+5.1.2 Launch a recognition and outreach program to support businesses to reduce waste and substitute alternatives, especially for single use materials.
+5.1.3 Assess opportunities to reduce waste from town operations and facilities by tracking waste and developing a zero waste plan and sustainable purchasing policy.
+5.1.4 Develop an ordinance for all multi-family residences, commercial establishments, and schools that phases in mandatory recycling and composting.
+5.1.5 Adopt a construction and demolition waste recycling and reuse ordinance.
+5.1.6 Develop a Sustainability Lending Hub that serves as a space to foster opportunities for residents to reuse, repair, and create items and materials.
+5.1.7 Launch a branded, accessible, and widespread outreach campaign on opportunities to reduce, reuse, and recycle.